The Network of Leadership Scholars organizes awards for scholars at the dissertation, early career, and late career stages.

 - The candidate must submit a copy of his/her curriculum vitae (CV).

-- Candidates should submit all materials online in late April (date and method forthcoming).
+- Candidates should submit all materials online by May 1st, 2019.
 Do not submit the dissertation.
-The winner will be notified in late June.
+The winner will be notified by June 30, 2019.

 In the absence of a paper deemed deserving of the award, the award may be withheld.